 Bottom line is that we use business computers as a tool - to allow us to get our work done better, faster and with less hassle than other methods.
 There is nothing I have seen so far in Windows 8 that accomplishes these items better than Windows 7.
 This may change as the product matures but for now we recommend staying where you are at unless you have to get a new machine.

 If you have made the plunge, what has been your experience?
 If you have not but just cannot control yourself, please contact us so we can at least run a tool to tell you which applications you have may not work with Windows 8.

 Brock is founding owner and President of Weston Technology Solutions.
-Since starting the company in 1994, he has focused on Weston partnering with its clients to solve their technology frustrations.
-He is developing ways to allow his business endeavors to better the lives of others.
+Since starting the company in 1994, he has focused on Weston partnering with its clients to solve their technology frustrations, and to use technology to focus on Weston's core purpose: To Better the Lives of Others.

 Thanks, Sara, and we love working with you and your crew as well!